 Process for complaints (subject to change as the ASA Operating Guidelines are updated in Fall 2019)

-- A complaint is submitted to firstname.lastname@example.org, which contains the ASA President and the Director of the Student Activities Office (SAO).
+- A complaint is submitted to firstname.lastname@example.org, which contains the ASA President and the Director of the Student Organization, Leadership and Engagement Office (SOLE).

-- The ASA in conjunction with the COD, OSC, and SAO decides whether the complaint will be heard by the ASA or by the COD.
+- The ASA in conjunction with the COD, OSC, and SOLE decides whether the complaint will be heard by the ASA or by the COD.

 - Cases involving hazing, sexual misconduct, serious injury or death will in general be heard by the COD.